carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/portability-restrict-system-includes.rst

   #include <zlib.h>         // Bad: disallowed system header.
   #include "src/myfile.h"   // Good: non-system header always allowed.

-Since the opions support globbing you can use wildcarding to allow groups of headers.
+Since the options support globbing you can use wildcarding to allow groups of headers.

 `-*,openssl/*.h` will allow all openssl headers but disallow any others.